Tim Wilson (Australian politician): Human Rights Commissioner (HRC)

 During his time at the IPA, Wilson was a vocal critic of the Human Rights Commission and called for the abolition of the Commission.

 He was appointed as Australia's Human Rights Commissioner between February 2014 and February 2016.
 On appointment to the Human Rights Commission, Wilson resigned his membership of the Liberal Party.

-It was reported that in the first year following his appointment, Wilson claimed $77,000 in expenses including almost $15,000 in taxi fares, computer equipment including $1,400 on a desk and $37,000 on airfares.
-Wilson's response to these charges was "You'd rather I sit in my office all day?".
+It was reported that in the first year following his appointment, Wilson claimed $77,000 in expenses, including almost $15,000 in taxi fares, computer equipment, including $1,400 on a desk and $37,000 on airfares.
+Wilson's response to these charges was, "You'd rather I sit in my office all day?"
 The Australian Human Rights Commission stated that "The travel expenses of commissioners are proportionate to the work required to fulfil their statutory obligations" and that Wilson "completed two major national consultations which required travel to remote, rural and regional Australia as well as capital cities".

 In July 2020, it was revealed that, while a commissioner, he had used his Commission email account to introduce a prominent international speaker to the Institute of Public Affairs for an event, as well as arrange his attendance at the free market think-tank's functions, and to obtain from someone an endorsement in support of his campaign to gain Liberal preselection for Parliament.
-Wilson acknowledged that he had opposed release of the emails, which had been sought through a freedom of information application, but considered them "utterly irrelevant" and a "non-story”, saying his support of the IPA was publicly disclosed and well known throughout his term.
+Wilson acknowledged that he had opposed the release of the emails, which had been sought through a freedom of information application, but considered them "utterly irrelevant" and a "non-story”, saying his support of the IPA was publicly disclosed and well known throughout his term.
 Furthermore Wilson stated he originally halted the release of the emails to toy with the freedom of information applicant to "make sure the applicant thought there was something salacious in these emails only to be disappointed that they were utterly irrelevant and they'd wasted their time, and sadly that of the hard-working people at the Australian Human Rights Commission, who had to compile and redact these documents".

-Politics
+Political career

 Early campaign

 In 2008, Wilson, then a Liberal Party member, ran for the position of deputy mayor of the City of Melbourne in a joint ticket with Peter McMullin, a former Labor mayor of Geelong.
 Wilson and McMullin lost.